PASCAL-SC/alma-letter-editor-plus/README.md

 - Make sure the script is **installed** and **enabled**
 - Refresh the Alma Letters Editor page.
 Sometimes, due to how Alma loads, Tampermonkey doesn't know that you are on the proper page.

-If the issue continues, contact your Alma system administrator or [open an issue](https://github.com/PASCAL-SC/alma-letter-editor-plus/issues).
+If the issue continues, [open an issue](https://github.com/PASCAL-SC/alma-letter-editor-plus/issues).

 ---